 Which Frances Hodgson Burnett book is your favorite?

-I really love this pair of sun glasses from Rue 21!
+I’m loving this pair of sunglasses.
 The roundness is nicely balanced by the gold leaf design on the rims.
-When I wear them, it turns my world into a wild range of magical autumn hues!
-The photo below shows the difference.
-On the left half of the picture, is the view from the glasses and on the right what it looks like to the plain eye!
+When I wear them, it turns my world into a wild range of magical autumn hues, The photo below shows the difference.
+On the left half of the picture, is the view from the glasses and on the right what it looks like to the plain eye.
 It’s quite dramatic!
 Talk about rose tinted glasses.

 If you remember, in “Anne of Green Gables: The Sequel” Diana Berry wears something like this; a white blouse and a creamy off-white skirt.
 The outfit is plain and simple, yet glorious in all its splendor!
 I wanted to recreate the outfit, so I gathered some of my Victorian things to piece together.